 After the redefinition of the suffix-set topology, the HMM can be trained using the EM algorithm on a set of words.
 Given the previous assumption, it is likely that a sequence of letters that corresponds to a suffix will be frequently present in the training set.
-For this reason, the EM algorithm will give to the states in the suffix-set a higher probability of emitting the letters of frequent suffixes.
-For example, considering the suffix-set chains, the state in the one-state chain will emit with the highest probability the last letter of each word, the states in the two-states chain will respectively emit the most frequent couple of ending letters of each word, and so on.
-Once the model has been trained, for each word the corresponding path that terminates with the most frequent sequence of letters it is expected to have an high probability of being selected as the most probable path, giving a correct stemming of the word.
+For this reason, the EM algorithm will assign a higher probability of emitting the letters of frequent suffixes to the states in the suffixset.
+For example, considering the suffix-set chains, the state in the one-state chain will emit the last letter of each word with the highest probability, the states in the two-states chain will respectively emit the most frequent couple of ending letters of each word, and so on.
+Once the model has been trained, for each word the corresponding path that terminates with the most frequent sequence of letters is expected to have a high probability of being selected as the most probable path, giving a correct stemming of the word.